tsabunkar/unit-of-work/README.md

 # Motivation

-- Improvise microservice(s) architecture layer by introducing Unit of Work design pattern in-order to solve common problem related to handling database transactions
+Improvise microservice(s) architecture layer by introducing Unit of Work design pattern in-order to solve common problem related to handling database transactions

-# Philosophy
+# About

-- Problem - Irregularity of Handling database transaction in Service Layer via ORM
+- Problem- Irregularity of Handling database transaction in Service Layer via ORM (like- TypeORM, Sequelize, etc)
 - Solution - Using Design Pattern : Unit Of Work (Group one or many operation/work into Single Transaction as unit)
 - Library Responsibility -
   - Handles Database transaction operations like- create connections, commit, rollback, release connection, etc

-- Benefits of using this Library -
+# Philosophy & Benefits

+This library has been developed with main goals and provide benefits:

+- Loose Coupling between Service/Repositry Layer and ORM Library.
-  - Layered Architecture
+- Layered Architecture.
-  - Uniformity of Code Guaranteed
+- Uniformity of Code Guaranteed.
-  - Error Handling taken care
+- Error Handling taken care.
-  - Plug-and-play (just import)
+- Plug-and-play (just import).
-  - Solves Concurrency Problem
+- Solves Concurrency Problem.
-  - Structures your database transactions flow
+- Structures your database transactions flow.
-  - Removes Code-smell i.e- Managing database transaction in Service Layer
+- Removes Code-smell i.e- Managing database transaction in Service Layer.
+- Allow Typescript/JavaScript developers to write code that adheres to the SOLID principles.
+- Provide a state of the art development experience.
+- Facilitate and encourage the adherence to the best OOP practices.

 # Description